skylooop/BeliefConditionedFB/README.md

 ├── README.md
 ├── requirements.txt       # Libraries dependencies
+├── agents/               # Main folder, contating implementations of various methods
+	├── dynamics_fb.py # Implementation of BFB from paper
-├── agents/               # Main folder, contating implementations of various methods ├── configs/                   # Config files used for experiments │   ├── agent    # hyperparameters for each method
+	├── dynamics_rfb.py # Implementation of RFB from paper
+├── configs/                   # Config files used for experiments │   ├── agent    # hyperparameters for each method
 │   ├── env         # configs for different benchmarks